weakish/pomodoro-timer/README.md

     rake "install[/usr/local]"

+### Manually

-If you don't want to use rake, you can just copy this script to any directory in your PATH.
+If you don't want to use basher or rake, you can just copy `pomodoro-timer.sh` to any directory in your PATH.

 Usage
 -----